Add Your Business/Event

 Don’t forget to check out the hotel bars – great destinations of their own.

 Why this hotel?
 Great location.
 Modern rooms.
 Close to gay scene & shopping area.
 Free WiFi.

-The ME London is located within what used to Marconi House where the BBC made its first broadcast in 1922.
-A stunning glass and stone extension was added, and the building transformed into a cutting-edge luxury hotel.
+ME London is located in the former Marconi House where BBC made its first broadcast in 1922.
+A stunning glass and stone extension was added, and the building was transformed into a luxury hotel.

 Individually styled guest rooms have floor-to-ceiling windows, private balconies with city views, soundproofing, climate control, media hubs, Nespresso coffee machine, fabulous beds and large luxurious bathrooms.